- Question: How do the ingredients in e-cigarettes and vaporizers affect respiratory health? - August 16, 2019

 - Vocal Curbside Consult: Vocal Recovery After Illness - April 7, 2017

-This is the third chapter of a series of helpful information geared towards professional voice users, presented by Otolaryngologist Dr. Reena Gupta, Director of the Voice and Swallowing Division of the Osborne Head & Neck Institute.
+This is the third chapter of a series of helpful information geared towards professional voice users, presented by Otolaryngologist Dr. Reena Gupta, Director of the Division of Voice and Laryngology at the Osborne Head & Neck Institute.

 Tip # 3: Play on a Team

 Dr. Reena Gupta, laryngologist at OHNI’s Division of Voice, was recently invited to speak in London, England, at the annual meeting of the British Voice Association.
 This meeting, Choice for Voice: 2010, was geared towards professionals who care for voice users.
 This includes singing teachers, speech language pathologists, and laryngologists (voice doctors).
 It stressed the critical importance of having a member of all three groups on your voice team.
 By bringing together all these groups, the attendees were able to learn outside their own discipline, improving the care they are able to provide.